The Big Question: How Do Scrap Metal Prices Work?

 One of the most common questions that we seem to get asked is, “How Do Scrap Metal Prices Work?”
 The problem is that it is not always the easiest answer to give.
 With dozens, if not hundreds, maybe thousands of factors involved let’s try to dig a little deeper into how scrap metals work.

 - The Market – What market are we talking about?
 The Comex Copper Price Market.
 With thousands of copper contracts being traded almost the way that stocks get bought and sold daily it is tough to figure out where the market is going each day.
 The LME (London Metal Exchange) is the largest metal and commodities trading site has metals like gold, silver, copper, and more being traded on it daily.
+Learn more about the factors that determine scrap prices.

 - The World – A big statement to make, but the world economy answers a lot of the how do scrap metal prices work question.
 When large countries like China and India are consuming and are in need of a lot of copper the markets will generally move quicker and prices could rise if those countries are consuming massive amounts of the red metal.
 When these countries (among many others) are building info-structure, buildings, and developing themselves in a way similar to the US, that means that the copper demand will be up and hopefully the supply will be down…leading to higher prices.